microsoft/wpa/.github/analyst_guide_data_validation.md

 ## Data Validation Report

-The easiest way to perform data validation with the **wpa** package is to run the data validation report:
+An easy way to perform data validation with the **wpa** package is to run the data validation report:

 ```R
  # `spq_df` is your Standard Person Query data
 validation_report(spq_df)
 ```
-This generates an HTML report in your working directory which contains a series of checks against your data, including:
+This function generates an interactive HTML report in your working directory which contains a series of checks against your data, including:

 - Workplace Analytics Settings
 - Organizational Data Quality